 To support an effective and responsive referral system, it is critical to have an adequate and accessible supply of SUD treatment resources to refer individuals to when they request or are identified as needing services.
-Treatment service levels and types vary widely, and the use of CAST is intended to provide communities with insight about the primary inpatient and outpatient components of treatment to better understand the array of treatment options available in Clark County.
+Treatment service levels and types vary widely, and the use of CAST is intended to provide communities with insight about the primary inpatient and outpatient components of treatment to better understand the array of treatment options available in Northern Region.
 It is important to note that CAST does not assess the quality of care being provided within the region.

-Inpatient/Residential Treatment10
+Inpatient/Residential Treatment

-Ensuring treatment availability is a capacity priority for the Clark County Region.
+Ensuring treatment availability is a capacity priority for the Northern Region.
 Two areas of priority are to increase short-term and long-term services.
 The unmet need for both in the region indicates a lack of capacity to meet the treatment demands of individuals.
 If left unmet, the lack of these services could result in higher hospitalization rates for substance misuse.
+This is further exacerbated by the distance some individuals in some counties in the region seeking treatment must travel in order to access services.